 - U.S. citizenship or status as a national, refugee alien, or permanent resident alien in accordance with section IV of Program Solicitation NSF 15-581

-- Demonstration of financial need in accordance with U.S. Department of Education rules for need-based federal financial aid
+- Demonstration of financial need in accordance with the U.S. Department of Education

 - Preferably sophomore status

-What are the benefits of participating in the S-STEM Project?
+What are the benefits of participating in the S-STEM Program?

 - Students are provided scholarships for up to eight (8) continuous semesters, provided they continue to meet eligibility requirements starting in fall 2016 semester.
 Scholarship amounts will vary based on unmet financial need, as calculated by the NMSU Financial Aid Office and based on the NMSU annual cost of attendance.